What is Idling?

 From 1990 to 2008, greenhouse gas emissions caused by human activities increased by 14 percent in the United States.
 Carbon dioxide accounted for most of this increase and for most of the country's greenhouse gases.
 As a result, human illnesses related to air pollution is also on the rise.
 Studies have linked poor air quality caused by greenhouse gas emissions to asthma, heart disease, lung cancer and other cancer risks, chronic bronchitis, childhood respiratory illnesses, and lower IQ levels.

-- Idling waste fuel and money.
+- Idling wastes fuel and money.
 Contrary to common belief, idling does not save more fuel or money; in fact it does the exact opposite.
 For every hour a vehicle is not idling, an individual can save between 1/5 to 7/10 of a gallon of fuel depending on idling habits and vehicle type.
 In the United States, an idling diesel vehicle burns approximately one gallon of fuel an hour.
 Using the current price of one gallon of diesel fuel, that would mean a loss of $27,605.76 annually.

 - Idling significantly contributes to negative climate change.
 Across the lower 48 United States, an increased rate of warming has occurred over the past 30 years and average temperatures have risen since 1901.
 Carbon dioxide is the main greenhouse gas that contributes to climate change.
 The carbon dioxide emissions that an idling vehicle emits are increasing significantly each year.